 Economic Vitality Corporatation

 Project updates will be posted on the EVC website periodically.
 For more specific details on the project, please contact firstname.lastname@example.org.

-San Luis Obispo County residents have two opportunities next week to share their thoughts on Pacific Gas and Electric Company’s (PG&E) request to retire Diablo Canyon Power Plant.
-The California Public Utilities Commission (CPUC) will hold the hearing at the Ludwick Community Center in San Luis Obispo on Sept.
+In September 2017, San Luis Obispo County residents shared their thoughts on Pacific Gas and Electric Company’s (PG&E) request to retire Diablo Canyon Power Plant.
+The California Public Utilities Commission (CPUC) held the hearing at the Ludwick Community Center in San Luis Obispo on Sept.
 14 at both 1:30 p.m. and 7 p.m.
-While a quorum of commissioners and/or their staff may attend, no official action will be taken, but public comment could impact their final decision about PG&E's request to retire Diablo Canyon Power Plant.
-The County is encouraging the public to participate in this process.
+No official action was taken.
+However, public comments could impact the commisioners' final decision about PG&E's request to retire Diablo Canyon Power Plant.
+The County continues to encourage the public to participate in this process.

 Completion of Economic & Fiscal Impact Analyses of the DCPP closure in the context of overall trends for the County of San Luis Obispo, with breakout analyses for the following cities of Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach, and San Luis Obispo, as well as analyses for the following unincorporated communities of Avila Beach, Cambria, Los Osos, Nipomo, Oceano, Santa Margarita, San Miguel, and Templeton.

 - Spring 2017: Review proposals for Economic Analyses and Strategic and Implementation Plan